lsst-dm/dmtn-058/index.rst

 The implementation of a DM Header Service has several advantages.
 Here we list the main ones.

 - Provides a single method for header (i.e. meta-data) acquisition for Real-Time and Catch-up modes.
 - Provides uniform and consistent acquisition of meta-data for LSST visits and exposures for the Spectrograph, ComCam, and LSSTCam.
 - Ensures the creation of header files synchronously with the image data acquisition.
 - Provides the analogous metadata for cross-talked files used for L1 prompt processing and for raw files, including calibrations, being archived into the data backbone.
 - It will run at the summit inside the Engineering and Facility Database (EFD) Cluster farm and will always have access to all of the live feeds from DDS.
-- Supports the LSST Data Facility (LDF) services and the Data Managment Control System (DMCS) and is available for any other image acquisition software.
+- Supports the LSST Data Facility (LDF) services and the Data Management Control System (DMCS) and is available for any other image acquisition software.
 - Headers will contain at a `minimum` the meta-data necessary for L1 Prompt Processing and archiving.
-- Provides a Service Abstraction Layer (SAL) Commandable Service (CSC) Communication Interfase for OCS.
+- Provides a Service Abstraction Layer (SAL) Commandable Service (CSC) Communication Interface for OCS. `This feature as not been implemented yet`
 - Separate instances of the Header Service will exist for the Spectrograph, ComCam, and LSSTCam.

 Description